kagisearch/kagi-docs/docs/kagi/features/exclude-ai-images.md

 The decision to implement this feature and have it turned on by default is based on our [AI integration philosophy](../why-kagi/ai-philosophy.md) and direct [user feedback](https://kagifeedback.org/d/4972-ability-to-filter-out-obvious-ai-image-websites-from-image-search).

-This is farily new territory so do not expect the detection to be 100% reliable.
+This is fairly new territory so do not expect the detection to be 100% reliable.
 We will be working more to improve this in the future.
 As always, help us improve Kagi by [sending feedback](https://kagifeedback.org).